heyinUCB/IQCbased_ImitationLearning/README.md

 * To visualize the results for the inverted pendulum example, run **result_analysis.m**.
 For the GTM and vehicle lateral control examples, run **plot_generation.m**.

-## ROAs of the Learned NN coontrollers and explicit MPC controller for the vehicle lateral control example
+## ROAs of the Learned NN Controllers and Explicit MPC Controller for the Vehicle Lateral Control Example
 ![vehicle](vehicle_explicit_MPC/veh_ROA.jpg)